se4ai2324-uniba/MusicExpress/README.md

 Testing is conducted within the DVC pipeline, and you can find more details about it [here](src/tests/README.md).

-## Quality Assurance
+## Quality Assessment (QA)

-Quality assurance tools have been integrated throughout the code, and you can discover further information [here](reports/README.md).
+Quality assessment tools have been integrated throughout the code, and you can discover further information [here](reports/README.md).

 ## Citation